AppiumTestDistribution/stark-vision/PromptGuidelines.md

 await ai('Scroll up until you see "Add" text');
 await ai('Scroll down until you see "Payment Methods"');

-// Scroll from specific element await ai('Scroll up from "Vehicle scrollable view" until you see "Auto Pet" text');
-await ai('Scroll down from "Categories" until you see "Popular Items"');

 // Scroll with distance
 await ai('Scroll up by 50%');
 await ai('Scroll down by 75%');